V1094 Scorpii

 V1094 Scorpii is a young stellar object in the constellation of Scorpius, located in the young Lupus Star Forming Region.
 It is being orbited by a protoplanetary disk that extends out to a distance of 300 AU from the host star.
 There are gaps at 100 AU and 170 AU, with bright rings at 130 AU and 220 AU.

-Planetary system
+In 1998, Rainer Wichmann et al. announced that the star, then known as RXJ1608.6-3922, is a variable star, based on visual band photometry over a nine day interval.
+They classified it as an eclipsing binary.
+Later observations showed that the brightness variations are due to starspots.
+It was given its variable star designation in the year 2000.

 Periodic radial velocity variations in the young star V1094 Scorpii had at first been explained by the presence of a substellar object in a tight orbit.
-Currently, the presence of a substellar object has been retracted, invoking starspots as the actual cause for observed radial velocity variations.
+Currently, the presence of a substellar object has been retracted; again starspots have been invoked as the actual cause for observed radial velocity variations.